 The aim of the Working Group is to promote the use of robust scientific approaches to the management of environmental effects, within the policy and regulation of Deep Sea Mining.
 It is intended as a technical forum for dredging community specialists with an interest in the management of environmental effects, and is not seeking to advocate the development of the sector or particular organisational interests, or address other aspects of deep sea mining.

 The Working Group shall present the joint views of the CEDA, EADA, and WEDA members, through WODA.

 3. Terms of reference for Environmental Effects of DSM working group

-The working group on the Environmental Effects of DSM will have the following terms of reference:
+The working group on the Management of the Environmental Effects of DSM will have the following terms of reference:

-- To ensure policy formulation by bodies such as the International Seabed Authority (ISA), OSPAR etc. is informed by a realistic understanding of the nature of the environmental effects of deep sea mining activities, and what is practically achievable.
+- To contribute to policy formulation by bodies including the International Seabed Authority (ISA) and OSPAR such that they are informed with robust scientific and technical information on the management of the environmental effects of deep sea mining activities, including what is practically and technically achievable..

-- To coordinate and respond to requests for dredging community technical input to consultation on technical guidance documents on environmental effects of DSM, issued by the ISA, OSPAR etc.
+- To coordinate and respond to requests for dredging community technical input to consultation on technical guidance documents on the management of environmental effects of DSM, issued by the ISA, OSPAR etc.

-- A report will be made of the ‘state of the art’ relating to environmental effects that have been discussed and agreed by the WG.
+- To prepare a report on the ‘state of the art’ relating to the management of environmental effects that have been discussed and agreed by the WG.